FAQs on How to Claim a Pension from Abroad

 A foreign pension authority may ask you for more detailed information when it establishes your right to a pension.
 It is very important that you answer their questions.
 If you don’t, the processing of your pension application can be delayed or, at worst, your application may be rejected.
 The questions are usually written in the official language of the country in questions, but you have the right to answer them in English or in any other official EU language.

 Return your answers directly to the foreign pension authority within the notified deadline.
 If necessary, you can also send your reply to the Finnish Centre for Pensions, your earnings-related pension provider or Kela.
 They will forward it abroad on your behalf.

-Reply: When you have worked or been self-employed in Finland and another EU/EEA country or in Switzerland, your Finnish earnings-related pension provider needs a certificate of the periods you have lived and worked (your insurance periods) in another EU country.
+Reply: When you have worked or been self-employed in Finland and another EU/EEA country, Great Britain or Switzerland, your Finnish earnings-related pension provider needs a certificate of the periods you have lived and worked (your insurance periods) in another EU country.
 For example, the foreign pension provider may need more information about your work abroad in order to be able to establish your insurance periods in the country in question.
 In addition, Kela needs information and a certificate on the periods you have lived abroad in order to be able to process your application for a national pension.